For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Without any conscious thought, he moved off of the bed, grabbed up his keys, and walked out of the door, closing it and cutting off the light that streamed out in to the night.

 Outside, he spied his Jeep.
-He thought to get in it and drive, but then appreciated the movement his body had made from the point inside to this spot where he was standing.
+He thought to get in it and drive, but then appreciated the movement of his body from that point inside to this spot where he was standing.

 “Nope,” he said aloud, and looked up into the night sky, many stars visible in the blackness despite the proximity of the motel lighting and street lights.
-Then he turned his head to look out and down the road that ran the way he had come into town from down below the mesa.
-He began walking.
+Then he turned his head to look out and down the road that ran the way he had come into town from down below the mesa and began walking.